Skip to main content

 Major Findings

-Video game players demonstrated superior ability to suppress inappropriate responses and control impulses.
-This executive function is crucial for:
+Video game players scored better on tasks measuring the ability to suppress inappropriate responses.
+This executive function matters for:

 • Decision-making under pressure

-Gamers outperformed non-gamers on working memory tasks by an average of 17%.
-Working memory improvements translate to:
+Gamers outperformed non-gamers on working memory tasks.
+Working memory is relevant to:

 • Maintain focus despite irrelevant stimuli